8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 There was also a few times when the extended market dropped more than 30 percent, so, I couldn’t buy the dip with more of it, but I could still buy the other funds.

 Pretty cool.

+We're also hitting the point where 52 weeks ago the New York Stock Exchange, and subsequently the mutual funds I own, started increasing in price.
+Therefore, the percent each fund is down from its 52 week high despite being higher than their 52 week low.
+For example, the extended market fund is down 37 percent compared to its high and 1 percent up from its low.

 ## Purchasing ETFs at Vanguard